xXSlothaiXx/DTunes/README.md

 ### Run the Configuration Script

-If you don't have python run the command below
+If you don't have Python3 , run the command below
 ```
 apt-get install python3 && pip3